vip-git/vending-machine/README.md

 npm install

-npm run blockchain-server (in a seperate command line or tab) npm start (in same tab or new one)
+npm run blockchain-server (in a seperate command line or tab) npm start -- --blockchain (in same tab or new one)
 ```

 # Test Coverage